Fosse Bank School, Hildenborough

-A small, hidden-gem of a prep school, very competitively priced and with one the best ratios of facility per child that I’ve seen to date
+A small, hidden-gem of a prep school, very competitively priced and with one of the best ratios of facility per child that I’ve seen to date.

 The school sits between Sevenoaks and Tonbridge and is tucked away just off the main road in Hildenborough’s suburbia.
 Take the turning and the stunning Mountains Country House and grounds, that is home to the school, unfolds before you.

 Verrrry impressive for a school so small in numbers.
-As well as the usual football, rugby, cricket and althletic pitches there’s tennis courts, a cross country track, a well equipped sports hall, a wildlife area with a pond, a giant tree house and an indoor swimming pool!
+As well as the usual football, rugby, cricket and athletic pitches there’s tennis courts, a cross country track, Forest School areas, a well equipped sports hall, a wildlife area with a pond, a giant tree house and an indoor swimming pool!
+All children from Kindergarten through to Year 6 have a weekly swimming lesson, either in the onsite swimming pool or at Tonbridge School for Years 4, 5 and 6, which is larger and better for older children.

 Despite the smallness of the school it does take part in regular sporting fixtures, always pulling together a team.
 Fosse Bank has an arrangement with Tonbridge School that allows the Y5 & Y6 children use of the Tonbridge School swimming pool, which is larger and better for older children.

 The selling point for smaller schools is that each child is known and each voice heard.
-And from what I learnt Fosse Bank really does see this promise through.
-The School Council voted for a Wildlife Area with a pond – they got it.
+And from what I learnt Fosse Bank really does see this promise through with an active and supported School Council.
+Pupils decide which charity they wish to support and regularly organise their own fundraising activities.
 Pupils ask for clubs – they get them – they even run them!
-Two current Y5s are running Magic Club at their own request.
 Every teacher at the school is required to take an after school club so that there is always a free after school club option (I can vouch that this is not the case at my kids’ school!).

 There’s lots of opportunities here for budding musicians.
+With a specialist music teacher, each child from f Kindergarten to Year 6 has a weekly music lesson.
 Everyone plays the recorder in Y2, the violin in Y3 and the ukulele in Y5 & Y6.
 It’s a strategy I really like for introducing the joy of music to those kids that might be too cautious/shy/lazy to try an instrument otherwise – and trying instruments they might not otherwise consider.
 The school has its own dedicated orchestra and choir.

 Finishing at Y6 and perched perfectly between Sevenoaks and Tonbridge (with Tunbridge Wells close by) this school makes no bones of the fact it’s happy to prepare children for the 11+ (a high proportion of pupils do).
-The school very much has the attitude that any child should ‘give it a go’ and there’s loads of support leading up to 11+ (one week intensive holiday course and Saturday school if wanted in the summer term).
+The school very much has the attitude that any child should ‘give it a go’ and there’s loads of support leading up to 11+ (one week intensive a 3 day a week for 3 weeks holiday course and Saturday school is available to those who want in the summer holidays).

-Equally there’s no pressure to take the exam if it’s not right for the child and others stay in the independent sector or go on to local schools, like Bennett Memorial.
-This year students have been awarded sports, academic and music scholarships – one child even achieved one for the Royal College of Music.
+The school works closely with parents to ensure that all children move on to the right school for them so there’s no pressure to take the exam if it’s not right for the child and others stay in the independent sector or go on to local schools, like Bennett Memorial.
+This year Students have been awarded sports, academic and music scholarships – one child even achieved one for the Royal College of Music.

 ISI report: Click here to for more info.

-Alison Cordingley took over as head teacher at Fosse Bank 3 years ago.
-She’s got the traditional air of a head with the requesite gravitas but I also found her wonderfully approachable and she immediately put me at ease.
+Alison Cordingley took over as head teacher at Fosse Bank in 2014.
+She’s got the traditional air of a head with the requisite gravitas but I also found her wonderfully approachable and she immediately put me at ease.
 Having visited a lot of schools where there is more of a slick corporate feel she’s refreshingly relaxed and has no unnecessary airs and graces.
 Like the school, she is all about the personal touch and simply wants to get the word out there about her special, unique school.

 Thanks to the small size of the school she is the only head teacher I have spoken to who personally talks to teachers regarding every single child in the school and has a plan in place for each of those children as a result, for every term – covering everything from their academic progress to support with social issues / peer group where needed.